linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 It is classic in a big debt crisis: Policy makers play around with deflationary levers to bring down debt for a couple of years but eventually wake up to the fact that the depressing effects of debt reduction and austerity are both too painful and inadequate to produce the effects that are needed.
 So more aggressive policies are undertaken.
 As it became clear that the Hoover administration hadn't done enough to reverse the credit contraction, it announced another set of policies during the first part of 1932 in an attempt to provide liquidity to the banking system and get credit going again.

 On January 23, Hoover launched the Reconstruction Finance Corporation.
-The RFC was funded with  $500 million in capital and had the ability to borrow from the Treasury or private sources up to$ 3 billion; its goal was to provide liquidity to solvent banks to shore them up against failure.[135]
+The RFC was funded with  \$500 million in capital and had the ability to borrow from the Treasury or private sources up to\$ 3 billion; its goal was to provide liquidity to solvent banks to shore them up against failure.[135]
 The RFC benefited from a more extensive mandate than the Federal Reserve—it was able to lend against a wider range of collateral and to a broader range of entities.
 It could also lend to state-chartered banks, banks in rural areas that were not a part of the Federal Reserve System (i.e., some of the banks most affected by the crisis), and railroads, which were an important industry at the time (like the auto industry in 2008).[136]
 Lending against a widening range of collateral and to an increasingly wide range of borrowers is a classic lever that policy makers pull to ensure that sufficient liquidity gets to the financial system, sometimes provided by central banks and sometimes by central governments.

 # News & Federal Reserve Bulletin